Blue-Latios/WilliamRukmansa.github.io/GLFWShooter/index.md

 GLFWwindow *window = glfwCreateWindow(WIDTH, HEIGHT, "Title", glfwGetPrimaryMonitor(), NULL);
 </code></pre></div>
 <p>Note: Don't forget to declare HEIGHT and WIDTH as global variables (variables outside the main program).</p>
 <p>If you plan on using windowed full screen, change the fourth parameter in glfwCreateWindow() to NULL.
 For more details on modifying windows, check the <a href="http://www.glfw.org/docs/latest/window_guide.html">GLFW Documentation</a>.
-Afterwards, make a function to change values from 0 to window height, into a number between -1.0 and 1.0, the same goes for window width.
+Afterwards, make a function to change values from negative half of window height to half of window height, into a number between -1.0 and 1.0, the same goes for window width.
 You can do that with these functions:</p>
 <div class="highlight"><pre class="highlight"><code>float newWidth(float oldWidth) {
  return 2 * oldWidth / WIDTH;
 }